-An Owner may elect to include in income its entire return on a Mortgage Loan (i.e., the excess of all remaining payments to be received on the Mortgage Loan over the amount of the Owner's basis in the Mortgage Loan) based on the compounding of interest at a constant yield.
-Such an election for a Mortgage Loan with amortizable bond premium (or market discount) will result in a deemed election to amortize premium for all the Owner's debt instruments with amortizable bond premium (or to accrue market discount currently for all the Owner's debt instruments with market discount) as discussed above.
+A beneficial owner may elect to include in income its entire return on a Mortgage Loan (i.e., the excess of all remaining payments to be received on the Mortgage Loan over the amount of the beneficial owner's basis in the Mortgage Loan) based on the compounding of interest at a constant yield.
+Such an election for a Mortgage Loan with amortizable bond premium (or market discount) will result in a deemed election to amortize premium for all the beneficial owner's debt instruments with amortizable bond premium (or to accrue market discount currently for all the beneficial owner's debt instrument's debt instruments with market discount) as discussed above.